StuartCTS/kcc-demo/README.md

 KCC is eventually consistent - i.e. there may be some time between a mutating change being applied and being visible.

-The reconciliation loop of the KCC is around 10 mins (not currently chanegable?) - so if you mod stuff directly in GCP, it will not resolve to the definition of state in your custer for a period of a few mins at least - you can always force the behaviour by re-performing the `kubectl apply` if you want to demonstrate config drift being automatically remediated by your cluster.
+The reconciliation loop of the KCC is around 10 mins (not currently changeable?) - so if you mod stuff directly in GCP, it will not resolve to the definition of state in your custer for a period of a few mins at least - you can always force the behaviour by re-performing the `kubectl apply` if you want to demonstrate config drift being automatically remediated by your cluster.

 ## Clean up